Music-Bot-for-Jitsi/Jimmi/docs/QUICKSTART.md

 The frontend service will be available at `http://localhost:{configured-port}`

 By default, the configured port for the frontend service is port 3000.

+### Starting Frontend and Backend simultaneously with Velociraptor
+Change directory into the repository root and run the following command:

+`vr start`

+The frontend service will be available at `http://localhost:{configured-port}`

+The backend service will be available at `http://localhost:{configured-port}`

+By default, the configured port for the frontend service is port 3000.

+By default, the configured port for the backend service is port 8000.